-5 6 11 LICT OF INTEREST - SECTION 128 Definitions: affec levant person has a material conflict of interest in respect of a matter if an ted person would gain a benefit or suffer a loss depending on the outcome of natter.
-The I benefit may arise or the loss incurred- (a) directly or indirectly; or (b) in a pecuniary or non-pecuniary form.
-Any o of the following is an affected person- (a) the relevant person; (b) a family member of the relevant person; (c) a body corporate of which the relevant person or their spouse or domestic partner is a Director or a member of the governing body; (d) an employer of the relevant person, unless the employer is a public body; (e) a business partner of the relevant person; (f) a person for whom the relevant person is a consultant, contractor or agent; (g) a handician, under a trust or an abject of a disprationary trust of which the (9) a beneficiary under a trust or an object of a discretionary trust of which the relevant person is a trustee; or (h) ide a si relevant person is a trustee; or a person from whom the relevant person has received a disclosable gift. ummary as to how the material conflict of interest has arisen, , including the (h) ide a si relevant person is a trustee; or a person from whom the relevant person has received a disclosable gift. ummary as to how the material conflict of interest has arisen, , including the parties involved, the nature of your relationship with them and the nature of that names of an party's intere (h) ide a si y other est in the relevant person is a trustee; or a person from whom the relevant person has received a disclosable gift. ummary as to how the material conflict of interest has arisen, , including the parties involved, the nature of your relationship with them and the nature of that names of an party's intere (h) ide a si y other est in the relevant person is a trustee; or a person from whom the relevant person has received a disclosable gift. ummary as to how the material conflict of interest has arisen, , including the parties involved, the nature of your relationship with them and the nature of that e matter: adependent advice sought: names of an party's intere (h) ide a so y other est in the relevant person is a trustee; or a person from whom the relevant person has received a disclosable gift. ummary as to how the material conflict of interest has arisen, , including the parties involved, the nature of your relationship with them and the nature of that e matter: adependent advice sought:
+MATERIAL CONFL LICT OF INTEREST - SECTION 128 Definitions: affec A relevant person has a material conflict of interest in respect of a matter if an affected person would gain a benefit or suffer a loss depending on the outcome of the matter.
+The (a) (b) benefit may arise or the loss incurred- directly or indirectly; or in a pecuniary or non-pecuniary form. (a) (b) (c) (d) of the following is an affected person- the relevant person; a family member of the relevant person; a body corporate of which the relevant person or their spouse or domestic partner is a Director or a member of the governing body; an employer of the relevant person, unless the employer is a public body; a business partner of the relevant person; (e) (f) a business partner of the relevant person; a person for whom the relevant person is a consultant, contractor or agent; (g) a beneficiary under a trust or an object of a discretionary trust of which the relevant person is a trustee; or (h) a person from whom the relevant person has received a disclosable gift. y other ummary as to how the material conflict of interest has arisen, , including the parties involved, the nature of your relationship with them and the nature of that e matter : ils of ir ndependent advice sought: 7.
+Deta Advice soug ht from: Advice soug on/feedback: